GaloisInc/mctrace/MCTRACE.md

       - Functions cannot make use of global variables.
       - Functions in the implementation are allowed to call other functions in the object file, but cannot call functions outside of it, including functions from the standard library.
+NOTE: syscalls are supported.
+See the architecture-appropriate version of `platform_api.c` for examples.
       - We require that the calls between functions be made via direct relative offsets (and not via relocation tables).
-      - The precise mechanism to induce a compiler generate calls using relative offsets are somewhat compiler and platform specific, however `gcc` on both `x86-64` and PowerPC 32-bit platforms appear to generate such code as long as the functions being called have a `static` scope.
+      - The precise mechanism to induce a compiler to generate calls using relative offsets are somewhat compiler and platform specific, however `gcc` on both `x86-64` and PowerPC 32-bit platforms appear to generate such code as long as the functions being called have a `static` scope.